NamaiBest/BioRAI-Lab/README_BIORAI.md

 3. Update news.html with more recent lab activities
 4. Add more detailed research project descriptions
 5. Replace placeholder images in assets/images with actual lab photos
-6. Update the logo in assets/images/logo.png with the BioRAI Lab logo
+6. Update the logo in assets/images/logo.png with the EmPACT Lab logo
 7. Test all forms and ensure they connect to proper backends
 8. Add analytics and tracking if needed

 ## Files Modified
-- index.html - Updated with BioRAI Lab content
+- index.html - Updated with EmPACT Lab content
 - contact.html - Updated with lab contact information
 - research.html - Created new with research areas
 - people.html - Created new for team members